Questions & Answers about COVID-19 Vaccination

 WHY IS THE PRIMARY VACCINE SERIES IMPORTANT?

-The vast majority of reactions are mild and very short term.
-COVID-19 vaccines are approved by Heatlh Canada and are safe.
-The most common side effects include:
+The COVID-19 vaccines approved by Health Canada are safe.
+The most common side effects include

-- Pain, soreness or redness at injection site
+- Pain, soreness, or redness at the injection site

 - Fever or chills